Chlamydomonas nivalis: Description

 The seasonal life cycle of C. nivalis can be broken down to three stages based on the colour of the cell as a result of carotenoid composition, which are green, orange, and red.
 Orange cells and red cells are the most difficult to differentiate as they look similar while the red and green cells are easiest to differentiate as they have more significant differences in composition.
-Cells at the red stage were previously described as a separate species than the green cells, but were later discovered to be different stages of the C. nivalis’ complex life cycle.
+Cells at the red stage were previously described as a separate species than the green cells, but were later discovered to be different stages of the C. nivalis complex life cycle.

 Small green coloured motile cells of the young C. nivalis at the green stage are produced in spring or early summer when temperatures are warmer and zygotes undergo meiosis in meltwater pools.
-The biflagellated cells are slightly oval and about 5-15 µm in diameter.
+The biflagellated cells are slightly oval and about 5-15 μm in diameter.Stibal, M.; Elster, J.; Sabacka, M.; Kastovska, K. (2007).
+"Seasonal and diel changes in photosynthetic activity of the snow alga Chlamydomonas nivalis (Chlorophyceae) from Svalbard determined by pulse amplitude modulation fluorometry".
+FEMS Microbiology Ecology.
+59 (2): 265–273. doi: 10.1111/j.1574-6941.2006.00264.x.
 In this asexually reproductive phase, the cells are sensitive to temperature and drought stress.
 They avoid unfavourable light and temperature by swimming in the snow until they reach more optimal conditions.
 Chloroplasts of green cells are irregularly shaped.
 The dominating pigment, chlorophyll, gives the cell its characteristic hue and facilitates maximum cell growth through light absorption.
 Secondary carotenoid concentrations are much lower at this stage as the cells need photosynthetically active radiation for energy and growth.
 Cells in the green stage also have less organic and inorganic particles on their surface compared to mature cysts.

 Later in the season, when nitrogen and nutrients becomes limited and radiation stress increases, the green cells will develop into flagellated sexual gametes that mate and produce new zygotes that have lost their flagella and are capable of surviving the winter period.
 Transformation into the zygote, or hypnoblast, is characterized by the production and accumulation of reserve materials that include sugars and lipids as well as the formation of esterified secondary carotenoids.
 The secondary carotenoids will turn the green zygotes orange as they accumulate in the area around the plastids of the cell to protect the zygotes from UV radiation.
 Orange and red spores can be seen throughout the summer.
 During this stage, the cell wall will also begin to thicken to help the cell tolerate freezing temperatures and UV light.
 In addition, the color of these pigments reduces albedo such that individual cells may melt nearby ice and snow crystals to access limiting nutrients and water in an otherwise unavailable frozen state.